 For instance, if you hammer three nails into each shingle, they will actually have six nails fastening them to the roof – three from that shingle, and three from the one above it.
 When a roofer nails a shingle in “too high” or “too low”, they are missing that key nailing-strip by either inserting the nail above or below it and are therefore weakening the integrity of your roof significantly.
 High nails will likely miss the shingle below it, and low nails will leave the nail exposed, open to corrosion, and eventual breakage.
 It is incredibly important to nail that strip perfectly for each and every shingle so that your roof lives up to the full length of its expected lifespan.

-Whatever type of nail gun or nailing technique your contractor uses, when it comes to nail fastening, it is equally important for them to apply the perfect amount of pressure on the nails.
+Whatever type of nail gun or nailing technique your roofing contractor in Toronto uses, when it comes to nail fastening, it is equally important for them to apply the perfect amount of pressure on the nails.
 If a nail is over-driven, that means that it has been inserted too far into the shingle and is putting too much pressure on it.
 This excess pressure can cause the shingle to crack or tear and break off prematurely.

 Similarly, if the nail is under-driven, then there is not enough pressure on the shingles to keep them in place.
 An under-driven nail can cause one layer of the shingles to sit too high up or have air bubbles, which leaves them susceptible to high winds and the subsequent damage.
 Angled nails are also a problem, as they can leave gaps that rainwater can penetrate and cause leaks.
 You can tell if a nail has been properly driven in, because the nail head will be perfectly flush to the shingles and will have been nailed in straight to the decking below.